-Doris Dai is a third year graduate student working with Dr. Stephanie Fryberg and Dr. Cynthia Levine.
+Doris Dai is a fourth year graduate student working with Dr. Stephanie Fryberg and Dr. Cynthia Levine.

 Jasmine Lee is currently a senior majoring in psychology and sociology.
 She is interested in topics such as cross-cultural differences in intervention and treatment programs for depression and suicide.
 Jasmine plans to attend graduate school and obtain a PhD in psychology.
 Outside of school, Jasmine enjoys drawing and is actively involved in several student groups and her college ministry on campus.

 Liza Moore is a junior majoring in Psychology and Gender, Women, Sexuality Studies.
 She is interested in how social identities influence treatment in the workplace or other professional environments.
 She is interested in receiving her PhD in a field related to Industrial and Organizational Psychology.
 Outside of school Liza loves listening to psychology podcasts and scrapbooking.